vivid-planet/comet/.changeset/dull-windows-glow.md

 API Generator: Add support for position field

-Use the `@CrudPositionField()` decorator to decorate the entity field holding the position.
+Add a field named `position` to enable this feature.
+This field will hold and update the position.
 This should be an integer number field >= 1.